 Research supports these observations.

 Metanalyses of mental illness among young people show that the youth of today are 500% more likely to experience depression, anxiety, paranoia or psychosis than previous generations (2).
 The most drastic increase has been since the 1990s until present.
 Researchers feel this is largely due to a disproportionate focus on individualism.
 Notably, the more youth are focused on personal achievement and the appearance of perfection, the more likely they are to experience mood disorders (4).

 Adding to this mental illness epidemic is a lack of outdoor play.

 Active outdoor play is positively associated with better behaviour and mental health (5).
 Sadly, our children are spending less time outside than we did.
 A study conducted by National Trust found that children our generation spent an average of eight hours a week outside while our children spend about four (6).
-In kind, a study by Seattle Children’s Research Institute found that only 40 per cent of mothers and 24 per cent of fathers took their children outside each day (7).
+In turn, a study by Seattle Children’s Research Institute found that only 40 percent of mothers and 24 percent of fathers took their children outside each day (7).
 And approximately half of the children weren’t going outside regularly at all.

 Based on this, what should parents do?